BobKoto/bob-site/_posts/2023-03-19-3rdLearning.md

 ---
 layout: default
 ---

+##Here we are on a local copy of the repo

+Testing local git changes - so we can work locally

-Here we are in a branch that we want to use so we no longer commit directly to Main.
+Here we are in a branch that we want to use so we no longer commit directly to Main. (ok this works)

 And we used --- layout: default --- only for matter